 It has been constructed to conduct research into the distribution of submarine resources, as well as mineral and ore deposits.
-It will also be used to investigate climate changes and the oceanic crust.
+It is also used to investigate climate changes and the oceanic crust.

 The vessel was delivered to JAMSTEC in March 2016.

 The vessel is 100.5m long, 20.5m wide and 9m deep.
 It has a draft of 6m and a gross tonnage of 5,747t.

 The Kamei offers accommodation facilities for 65 personnel, including 27 crew members and 38 researchers.

 The Kaimei is the first research vessel to capture 2D and 3D images of a subject’s internal structure.
 The vessel can perform research using a three-mode, multi-channel seismic system, which allows it to conduct high-resolution 2D and 3D surveys.